 With that phrase Jesus separates himself not just from the Pharisees but from every ideology, every philosophy and every religion that the world can offer.
-The answer to our deepest human quest, he says, cannot be found by human So here is a fascinating encounter-Jesus meeting a 'Chrisdeepest human quest, he says, cannot be found by human effort, be it political revolutions or religious disciplines.
+The answer to our deepest human quest, he says, cannot be found by human effort, be it political revolutions or religious disciplines.
 Utopia is never going to arrive however much you campaign for justice.
 Perfection will never be achieved for all your moral zeal.

 You must be born again, he says.
 For evil is not some learned response.
 It is not some product of our social conditioning, but an intrinsic component of our genetic make-up.
 It is an incorrigible tendency inside us to self-centredness and to pride, and it perpetually frustrates our best attempts to make either ourselves or our world a better place.
-No amount of social reorganization, no amount of education, no amount of self-discipline can ever eliminate that fundamental moral perversion in the human heart.
+No amount of social reorganisation, no amount of education, no amount of self-discipline can ever eliminate that fundamental moral perversion in the human heart.